Visiting Coleton Fishacre: what you need to know

 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.

-The ground floor of the house is open daily until Sunday 31 October.
+The house is open daily until Sunday 31 October and last entry to the house is at 4.30pm.
 Visits are limited to ensure social distancing and entry to the house is not guaranteed on the day you visit.

 Whilst we hope to give access to everyone wanting to visit the house, entry will be on a first come, first served basis.
-To ensure we can adhere to social distancing guidelines, a one way system will be in operation in the house with stanchions in place in some of the rooms.
-In the library and dining room, you will be able to look into, but not fully enter the rooms.
+At times there may be stanchions in place in some of the rooms.
+For example, you will be able to look into, but not fully enter the rooms.

 Where can my do go?